Learn how your credit age impacts CIBIL scores, lending decisions, and steps to build a strong financial profile.

 In contrast, a short history offers limited information, making it harder for lenders to assess repayment behaviour.
 This often reduces your chances of securing high-value loans or premium cards.

-Here are the major factors that directly influence your credit age and determine how lenders view your long-term financial reliability:
+Here are the major factors that directly influence your credit history age and determine how lenders view your long-term financial reliability:

 The age of your oldest account is crucial, as it shows lenders long-term repayment discipline and strengthens the foundation of your credit age.